sticknet/stick-protocol/README.md

 for social networks.
 The Stick protocol supports re-establishable "many-to-many" encryption sessions in an asynchronous and multi-device setting while preserving forward secrecy and introducing backward secrecy.
 Performance evaluation of the Stick protocol shows that it causes no noticeable compromise on usability or performance.
 The Stick protocol's scientific foundation is 📄 <a href="https://www.sticknet.org/stick-protocol.pdf">published in IEEE</a> for those interested in the project’s technical and research motivations.

-Stick is the protocol used in <a href="https://www.sticknet.org">Sticknet</a> - an end-to-end encrypted and decentralized cloud storage, with an intergrated social network.
+Stick is the protocol used in <a href="https://www.sticknet.org">Sticknet</a> - a secure social storage platform.

-<b>Note</b>: <i>Although the Stick Protocol was initially developed with a primary focus on social network platforms, it can be extended to other areas where end-to-end encrypted re-establishable sessions would be useful, such as cloud storages.</i>

 # Technical Documentation